-Once our team had analyzed the data, we knew we had to go to the source - the sales reps and the clients.
-Through a series of steps which included spending time on the sales floor, were able to identify several opportunities.
+Once our team analyzed the data, we knew we had to go to the source - the sales reps and the clients.
+Through a series of steps which included spending time on the sales floor, we were able to identify several opportunities.
 Their were some significant practical issues that resided in the sales process and the client experience that were creating barriers for customers.
 We tackled these first.
 We also identified several issues related to how sales reps were focusing their activity.
 We were able to create new sales processes which eliminated cold calling in favor of targeted “warm” calling, and which redirected sales efforts according to specific, and more targeted activities.
 The plan was created to achieve the highest return which meant starting with existing clients who weren’t buying, and only when a certain rate of sale was achieved, expanding to increase the client base.

 > Case 4 - Systems